 Skip to content

-The Diversity & Inclusion (D&I) coin has two sides.
+Organizations struggle to achieve diversity goals when their culture doesn't support inclusion.
+Research shows that diverse organizations with inclusive cultures are eight times more likely to achieve better business outcomes than diverse organizations without inclusive cultures.
 The diversity side is about the heterogeneity of the workforce demographics, including age, race/ethnicity, and gender.
 The inclusion side is about the culture of the organization.
-Leaders have the power to build cultures that enhance both organizational effectiveness and employee experience.
+Leaders who use continuous listening data to identify specific inclusive behaviors see measurable improvements in both organizational effectiveness and employee experience.
 To do this well, they need to understand how their actions either enhance or hinder inclusion.
 They also need to understand the experience of current and new employees.

 If an organization using the P-O approach is already diverse and has an inclusive culture, then it is likely that the use of P-O in selection will result in hires who are also diverse and who can fit easily into the organization.
-However, if the organization’s workforce is homogenous or if the culture is not inclusive, then the use of P-O will likely result in hiring people who are similar to those already in the organization.
+However, if the workforce is homogenous or if the culture is not inclusive, then the use of P-O will likely result in hiring people who are similar to those already in the organization.
 Additionally, potential job candidates may decline to apply for vacant jobs because they fear not fitting in.
 Over time, neither the diversity nor the inclusiveness of the organization’s culture will change.

 Top leaders can define the inclusive behaviors they desire in their organizations, and they can model and teach these behaviors to all managers.
 For example, leader actions that can enhance inclusive culture include: